dgryski/go-perfbook/performance.md

 for algorithm the paper you're implementing claims to best and do that one instead.

+Sometimes the best algorithm for a particular problem is not a single algorith, but a collection of algorithms specialized for slightly different input classes.
+This "polyalgorithm" quickly detects what kind of input it needs to deal with and then dispatches to the appropriate code path.

+There are examples of this are in the standard library sorting and string packages.

 Choose algorithms based on problem size: (stdlib quicksort) Detect and specialize for common or easy cases: stdlib string